 The band members swap around, the song calls for more instruments, keyboard, piano, trumpets, organ, and backup singers, two high school girls, one black, Magenta, one Latin American, MJ as I recall and the music director Suzanna Altermann herself..

 Amaya’s matter of fact announcement, “A Little Help from My Friends, the cover version by Joe Cocker.”

-The organ goes into the intro, the big guitar riff, then Amaya kicks in, Zipper closes her eyes, Amaya sings, “What would you think if I sang out of tune, would you stand up and walk out on me?”
+The organ goes into the intro, the big guitar riff, then Amaya kicks in, Zipper closes her eyes, Amaya sings, “What would you do if I sang out of tune, would you stand up and walk out on me?”